NWalker1208/auto-mute/README.md

 Uses OpenAI Whisper to transcribe audio and ffmpeg to apply filters.

 ## Usage

-Currently only tested on WSL.
+> :warning: Currently only tested in WSL.

-Before running the program, you must run `make` in the whisper.cpp directory.

-Right now, the program just uses hard-coded paths for the input and output files.
+Right now, `automute.py` just uses hard-coded paths for the input and output files.
 It expects there to be a `video.mp4` file in the working directory, and it will output a `filtered-video.mp4` file.
 I plan to make this much more flexible in the future.

 ## To-Do